kschuler/childlanglab-explib/demo-experiment-simple-RA/readme.md

 ---
 # Documentation for Simple Experiment

+* This documentation is written for [Simple Experiment](http://www.kathrynschuler.com/experiment-library/demo-experiment-simple-RT/demo-experiment-simple-RT.html)
 * This documentation is hosted in [GitHub](https://github.com/kschuler/experiment-library/tree/master/demo-experiment-simple-RA)
 * Visted this [Documentation](http://www.kathrynschuler.com/experiment-library/demo-experiment-simple-RA/readme.html)

 ### Goal for this Simple Experiments
 This simple experiment is from [jsPsych Tutorial](https://www.jspsych.org/tutorials/rt-task/).
 The task is to press one key for a blue colored circle and another key for an orange colored circle.